MI-FraunhoferIWM/dsms-docs/README.md

 # DSMS Docs

-This repository hosts the Sphinx user documentation for the DSMS
+This repository hosts the Sphinx user documentation for the DSMS.

+The full documentation is available at [https://dsms.readthedocs.io/](https://dsms.readthedocs.io/).

 ## Local Rendering